Keoladeo National Park: Birds

 More than 370 bird species have been recorded in Keoladeo National Park.
 Ornithologically, the park assumes significance in two respects: One because of its strategic location as a staging ground for migratory waterfowl arriving in the Indian subcontinent before dispersing to various regions.
 Further waterfowl converge here before departing to breeding grounds in the western Palearctic region.
-In addition, the wetland is a wintering area for the Siberian crane.
+In addition, the wetland was a wintering area for the Siberian crane.
+The last recorded Siberian cranes arrived in the winter of 2001-02.
 Others birds present include warblers, Old World babblers, bee-eaters, bulbuls, buntings, chats, painted francolins and quails, Indian grey hornbill and Marshall's iora.
 Raptors include osprey, peregrine falcon, Pallas' sea eagle, short-toed eagle, tawny eagle, imperial eagle, spotted eagle and crested serpent eagle.
 The greater spotted eagle is breeding here.